asadpiz/org_centos_cloud/README.md

 Currently GUI support is being developed.
 After that TUI support and openstack customization options will be added.
 Final deliverable will be an "CentOS Openstack remix" ISO (~1.2GB) built using CentOS minimal ISO.

+The remixed CentOS 7 ISO can be obtained from: [TBA]

 ## Testing Instructions:
 There are three ways to test the addon: